It's not only the capital of the United Kingdom but London is also the perfect city for the gay visitor at any time of the year.

 you around some of the gayest and most festive streets on Planet Earth.

-I've travelled from San Fran to Berlin, Amsterdam to New York, but I'd have to
+I've travelled the world from San Fran to Berlin, Amsterdam to New York, but I'd have to

 say that London's gay scene is about as big and cosmopolitan as it gets.

 For the last few years the capital's gay epicentre

 in Soho has very much dominated, but gay life is once again starting to spread out further

 and now includes areas like Earl's Court, Clapham, Dalston, Vauxhall, Kennington and King's Cross.

 We are going to start our tour in the cluster of bars just off The Strand near Trafalgar Square.